MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 Command arguments: ['{"key":"value"}', '--debug']
 ```

-This third example is also **incorrect** as quotes are interpreted by Bash.
+These next two examples are **incorrect** as quotes and spaces are interpreted by Bash.

 ```azurecli-interactive
 clear